notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 [NestJS](https://nestjs.com) is a popular typescript server-side application framework.
 It is heavily influenced by Angular's architecture and enables to create a REST and [GraphQL](https://graphql.org) backend.

-This guide shows how to setup a NestJS application querying data from a SQLite database using Prisma 2.0.
+This guide shows you how to setup a NestJS application querying data from a SQLite database using Prisma 2.0.

 ## TL;DR

 Add Prisma to a Nest application and generate a `PrismaClient`.
-Create a Nest `PrismaService` which extends `PrismaClient` and handles the connection using Nest lifecycle events.
+Create a Nest `PrismaModule` and `PrismaService` which extends `PrismaClient` and handles the connection using Nest lifecycle events.
 Inject `PrismaService` into REST controllers or GraphQL resolvers to query your data models.

 Or use the [NestJS Prisma Schematics](/blog/nestjs-prisma-schematics) to automatically setup Prisma in your NestJS application and start defining your Prisma Schema.